fushar/regrader/README.md

 $db['default']['database'] = '';
 ```

-#### 3. Set up encryption key

-Open the configuration file **application/config/config.php** and add a random string in this part of the file:
+Next, open the configuration file **application/config/config.php** and add a random string in this part of the file:

 ```php
 $config['encryption_key'] = '';